 Upon moving to Colorado, I took up snowboarding and golf.
 However at this time, I can not claim any expertise in either area.
 I usually spend most of my time on a mountain trying not to fall down (or trying to get back up), and most of my time on the golf course trying to find my ball in the rough.
 I have learned to golf with neon colored balls as a result.

 Growing up in Michigan, however, my passion was always horses.
 I competed in horseback riding competitions from when I was 4 until I was 19.
-I still have two Appaloosa horses, Julio and Rocket, who have retired into luxury at my parent's barn.

 While in Michigan, I attended James Madison College at Michigan State University.
 I remain an avid Michigan State sports fan, and I can frequently be found at our alumni bar here in Denver on game days.
 GO GREEN!
 2014 has been an especially exciting year as MSU Football made it out to the Rose Bowl in Pasadena, CA. I was lucky enough to snag some tickets to go support my Spartans!